EPA proposes loading rack exclusion from SPCC rule

 EPA also is proposing amendments to the SPCC rule to increase clarity and tailor certain requirements as they apply to facilities handling animal fats and vegetable oils.

 The SPCC rule applies to owners or operators of oil production facilities that drill, produce, gather, store, process, transfer, use, or consume oil or oil products above applicable thresholds and could reasonably be expected to discharge oil to waters of the United States.
-Facilities are subject to the SPCC rule if they meet at least one of these capacity thresholds: aboveground oil storage capacity (counting only containers with a capacity of 55 gallons or greater), greater than 1,320 gallons or completely buried oil storage capacity (counting only containers with a capacity of 55 gallons or greater), or greater than 42,000 gallons.
+The facilities are subject to the SPCC rule if they meet at least one of the following capacity thresholds: aboveground oil storage capacity (counting only containers with a capacity of 55 gallons or greater) greater than 1,320 gallons or completely buried oil storage capacity (counting only containers with a capacity of 55 gallons or greater) greater than 42,000 gallons.

 The loading/unloading rack exclusion proposal is in revisions EPA is proposing to certain regulatory requirements for oil storage facilities subject to the SPCC rule.
-However, EPA said nothing in the proposed rule removes any regulatory requirement for owners or operators of facilities in operation before Aug 16, 2002, to develop, implement, and maintain an SPCC plan in accordance with the SPCC regulations then in effect.
+However, EPA points out that nothing in the proposed rule removes any regulatory requirement for owners or operators of facilities in operation before August 16, 2002, to develop, implement and maintain an SPCC plan in accordance with the SPCC regulations then in effect.
 These facilities are required to maintain their plans until the applicable date for revising and implementing plans under the new amendments.

 In the proposal related to oil production facilities, EPA is:

-The current EPA information is provided online by accessing www.epa.gov/oilspill/spcc_oct07.htm.
-An EPA helpline is available by phoning 800-424-9346.
+The current EPA information in available online at epa.gov.
+An EPA helpline is available at 800-424-9346.

 © 2013 Penton Media Inc.

 Acceptable Use Policy blog comments powered by Disqus